 - Cassipa is a combination of buprenorphine and naloxone in a sublingual film that is placed under the tongue to dissolve

 - The film needs to dissolve completely so the drug can quickly enter the bloodstream

 - When used in combination with counseling and psychological support, Cassipa can be a highly effective treatment for opioid use disorders

-If you or a loved one struggle with opioid addiction, contact The Recovery Village Palm Beach to speak with a representative about individualized treatment programs that address substance use disorders alongside any co-occurring mental health disorders.
+If you or a loved one struggle with opioid addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about individualized treatment programs that address substance use disorders alongside any co-occurring mental health disorders.
 Take the first step toward long-term sobriety, call today.

 Food and Drug Administration.
 “Cassipa prescribing information.”
 September 2018.
 Accessed July 19, 2019.

 Substance Use and Mental Health Disorder Services Administration.
 “Buprenorphine.”
 May 7, 2019.
 Accessed July 19, 2019.

 Substance Use and Mental Health Disorder Services Administration.
 “Naloxone.”
 April 11, 2019.
 Accessed July 19, 2019.